OHDSI/TheBookOfOhdsi/PopulationLevelEstimation.md

 ### Model

-We  fit a PS model using the default set of covariates, which includes demographics, conditions, drugs, procedures, measurements, observations, and several comorbidity scores.
+We  fit a PS model using the default set of covariates, which includes demographics, conditions, drugs, procedures, measurements, observations, and several co-morbidity scores.
 We exclude ACEi and THZ from the covariates.
 We perform variable-ratio matching [@rassen_2012] and condition the Cox regression on the matched sets.

 ### Study summary